-Landscape Category Values Areas Desired Outc

-Coastal Natural Character Natural Character - naturalness Areas of unmodified coast Minimise or a physically an
+Landscape Category Values Areas Desired Outcome Coastal Natural Character Natural Character - naturalness Areas of unmodified coast Minimise or avoid additional modification physically and visually.
+Avoid ribbon development along the coastline.

-Avoid ribbon

 Heritage Landscapes

 Heritage Landscapes are the best examples of areas that are expressive of their historical importance.
 The intended outcome is two-fold - this includes maintenance of heritage features by avoiding any physical and visual encroachment on a site as well as encouraging development and activities to be sympathetic to, or respect, landscape patterns, which are associated with, or reflect, the heritage of the area.
 This provides for the continuation of the context or setting for the heritage values.
 It is therefore anticipated that development in these areas would require additional assessment in relation to heritage values.